Trump then and now: His changes since Election Day

 On Obamacare

 One of Trump's core campaign promises was his pledge to "repeal and replace" Obamacare, which he repeatedly dubbed a "disaster" during the campaign.
-Now, things aren't so clear cut it seems.
+Now, it seems like things aren't so clear cut.

 Trump then: "Real change begins with immediately repealing and replacing Obamacare," he said on the eve of the election.